TRANSFER PROCESSES - 2020/1

 - Written feedback on Coursework (LO2)

-- Verbal feedback at the end of the formative class tests (LO1, LO2, LO4, LO5)
+- Verbal feedback at the end of the formative class test (LO1, LO2, LO4, LO5)

 - Introduce the key concepts of mass transfer operations in Chemical Engineering, with a specific focus on gas-liquid and gas-solid systems.